 Indeed, Mark Gurman has already confirmed that neither the memory nor the graphics in the next Mac Pro will be user-upgradeable.
 That’s not too surprising given the nature of Apple silicon chips, but it means there will probably be far fewer MPX Modules on offer.
-So while the modular internal design is going to stay, it will likely be much less extensive than what you get with the 2019 Mac Pro.
+So while the modular internal design is going to stick around, it will likely be much less extensive than what you get with the 2019 Mac Pro.

-Unfortunately, there’s some bad news: Gurman now believes Apple has scrapped the M2 Extreme chip entirely.
+Unfortunately, there’s some bad news.
+Gurman now believes Apple has scrapped the M2 Extreme chip entirely.
 That’s down to a number of reasons — the incredibly high cost Apple would have to charge for it, the expenses involved in research and development, and the difficulty in manufacturing the chip.

 Instead, the 2023 Mac Pro might only offer a few variants of the M2 Ultra, featuring a 24-core CPU and a 76-core GPU.
 Gurman believes the Mac Pro’s M2 Ultra might top out with 192GB of memory, which falls far short of the 1.5TB on offer in the current Mac Pro, even considering the advantages of Apple silicon’s unified memory system.